Meme1079/PsychEngineDiscussions/README.md

 1. No spamming (Creating discussions, reply spam, etc.)
 2. Dave & Bambi is allowed, but remember to do something different sometimes, not always.
 3. Memes are allowed.
+4. Don't make fun of someone else
-4. No slurs (if there are, please report to me)
+5. No slurs (if there are, please report to me)
-5. Don't abuse toxicity, seriously.
+6. Don't abuse toxicity, seriously.
-6. No NSFW, we all know how this works.
+7. No NSFW, we all know how this works.
-7. Don't make useless posts like : OMMHMGGGG II LEAVINNN !!1!!
+8. Don't make useless posts like : OMMHMGGGG II LEAVINNN !!1!!
-8. If you need help, check if there's not already the thing you're looking for
+9. If you need help, check if there's not already the thing you're looking for
-9. IM NOT ACCEPTING ANYTHING LIKE (Ban this guy!!!)
+10. IM NOT ACCEPTING ANYTHING LIKE (Ban this guy!!!)
 IF IT WAS DONE OUTSIDE MY DISCUSSIONS
-10. No T r o l l i n g
+11. No T r o l l i n g

 If you wish to do an ban appeal, please go to this link https://docs.google.com/forms/d/1kX2q8-OtHIPoVuXaPA8ERd_-AZTsyvydNEHUwyT662c/edit?usp=forms_home&ths=true
 #